|

 repeatedly compares adjacent elements of an

-process continues until the end of the list is reached.
+process continues until the last two elements of the array are compared

 |